PATELOM925/ChatPDF-AI/README.md

 3. Click the "Get Answer" button to retrieve answers based on the uploaded documents and your queries.

 ## Side Note

-Please note that this app is deployed using my personal API key.
+This app is deployed using my personal API key.
-If you encounter any request errors, please be patient as it may be due to API rate limits.
+If you encounter any request errors, please be patient, as it may be due to API rate limits.
 Thank you for your understanding.

 ## Technologies Used